Different Types of Generative AI: Models, Tools, and Real-World Applications

-If you’ve ever asked ChatGPT to write a poem or watched an AI turn random words into jaw-dropping art, congrats, you’ve already met Generative AI in action.
+If you’ve ever asked ChatGPT to write a poem or watched an AI turn random words into jaw-dropping art, congrats!
+You’ve already encountered generative AI types in action.
+Unlike traditional AI, which only predicts or analyzes, generative AI creates.
+It writes, paints, codes, and even composes music using different types of generative AI models.

 Let’s get into it.